 Back in December 2010, I was approached by the original owner, an industry veteran, who was the regional manager of an insurance company.
 He had already begun the development of the Company and then had an opportunity to go in a different direction.
 The firm was then known as Agency Interface Management.
 I took over the operation of AIM and ultimately rebranded it as Virtual Insurance Professionals (VIP) which is more representative of what the Company actually does.

+“Being a virtual employee has certainly become easier over the years,” says Cris.
 “Faxes when necessary, saved as a .pdf of course, can be sent via email and video conference technology puts us in the same room for a meeting or a presentation.
 Remote access software allows us to log in and troubleshoot technical issues while allowing a screen share from the agents’ office when discussing workflows.
 While in the role of Operations Manager, I truly enjoy working with our agents during the implementation phase.
-Collaborating on workflows to provide optimal support in the most efficient manner is a win for both sides.
+Collaborating on workflows to provide optimal support in the most efficient manner is a win for both sides.”

 Our file documentation in the agencies management system makes it easy for anyone to step in behind us and know what has transpired.
 This provides a sense of security to the agencies as they can stay current with the daily activities of their client base.
 Our cross training of staff in both insurance and agency management systems keeps extra hands at the ready should an agency need to ramp up services quickly in the event of a crisis.
 More than once I’ve received a call advising ‘we’ve got staff members stuck in traffic or out due to a storm/accident etc., can you cover the phones?’
 And my answer is always, “Absolutely, your virtual team is in place ready to go.”